raregamer/100-days-of-code/log.md

 **Thoughts**
 	Thankfully my python homework didn’t hurt me today, but I definitely felt a lot of “Imposter Syndrome” I worked on the accessibility track on free code camp to finish out my Responsive Web Design certification.
 I for some reason just kind of skipped over it originally, so it has been on my to do list.
 Today was the perfect day for that because I wanted to work on some css and be directed with simple instructions.

+### Day 12: October 19, Friday 2018

+**Today’s Progress**:

+I worked on my Python homework for about an hour and half.
+Python has not been fun to learn after learning Java.
+I didn’t have as much time today to code as I would’ve liked.

+**Thoughts**

+Python is getting to be a little strange.
+I am not sure I like how I declare variables.
+It is kind of like JavaScript to me.
+I had a lot of trouble today with checking if a value is an int and I am still working on understanding it.